pfroysdon/pfroysdon.github.io/_pages/publications.md

 The [Math References](https://github.com/pfroysdon/publications/tree/main/Math_References) folder is a collection of *Math References* on various subjects in Mathematics, e.g., the *Linear Algebra* document has a list of commonly used equations that most folks learned in college (and likely forgot), with a section that lists common mistakes (so that you don't repeat them)..

+The [Cheatsheet](https://github.com/pfroysdon/publications/blob/main/Cheatsheet) and [Flow-Chart](https://github.com/pfroysdon/publications/blob/main/Flow_Chart) folders have great machine learning tools to help you decide the right algorithm for your data.